-Even though there are many published case series evaluating the efficacy of POP guided therapy for pancreatolithiasis, there is lack of robust randomized prospective data and most of these studies are from tertiary care centers, therefore may not be generalizable to the community.
-PD stone therapy remains challenging and new prospective data will be needed to better define indications for POP guided therapy for pancreatic stones.
-We feel a multi-disciplinary consensus meeting between pancreatic endoscopists, pancreatic surgeons and radiologists may help determine the best approach to such patients.
+Even though there are many published case series evaluating the efficacy of POP-guided therapy for pancreatolithiasis, there is lack of robust randomized prospective data.
+In addition, most of these studies are from tertiary care centers, and therefore may not be generalizable to the community.
+PD stone therapy remains challenging, and new prospective data will be needed to better define indications of POP-guided therapy for pancreatic stones.
+We feel a multidisciplinary consensus meeting between pancreatic endoscopists, pancreatic surgeons and radiologists may help determine the best approach for these patients.

 DISCUSSION

-Role of POP in pancreatic duct neoplasia
+Role of POP in pancreatic ducal neoplasia

 Ohashi et al first described mucin-producing tumors of the pancreas (MPTP) in 1982[27].
-Mucin producing tumors comprise of two separate entities - Intraductal papillary mucinous neoplasm (IPMN) and mucinous cystic neoplasm (MCN).
-IPMN is characterized by papillary proliferation of mucin producing neoplastic epithelium, which causes cystic dilation of the pancreatic duct[28].
-The entity comprises of a spectrum of epithelial changes ranging from hyperplasia to carcinoma[29].
-IPMN account for up to 7% of clinically diagnosed pancreatic neoplasms and up to 50% of incidentally diagnosed pancreatic cysts[30].
+Mucin-producing tumors are comprised of two separate entities: intraductal papillary mucinous neoplasm (IPMN) and mucinous cystic neoplasm (MCN).
+IPMN is characterized by papillary proliferation of mucin-producing neoplastic epithelium, which causes cystic dilation of the PD[28].
+The entity is comprised of a spectrum of epithelial changes ranging from hyperplasia to carcinoma[29].
+IPMN accounts for up to 7% of clinically-diagnosed pancreatic neoplasms, and up to 50% of incidentally-diagnosed pancreatic cysts[30].

-Diagnosis of IPMN has increased in recent decades mainly due to widespread use of high-resolution cross-sectional abdominal imaging[31].
-Since IPMN has a malignant potential in 65% to 70% of the patients[29], differentiation between benign and malignant tumors is crucial to plan appropriate therapy and along with timing and extent of surgery if needed.
+Diagnosis of IPMN has increased in recent decades, mainly due to the widespread use of high-resolution cross-sectional abdominal imaging[31].
+Since IPMN has malignant potential in 65-70% of patients[29], the differentiation between benign and malignant tumors is crucial to plan the appropriate therapy, along with timing and extent of surgery if needed.

 Various modalities have been employed to assess these lesions.
-A number of factors such as main duct diameter, cyst diameter, presence or absence of septa and nodules have been useful in identifying lesions at a higher risk of malignant transformation.
+A number of factors, such as main duct diameter, cyst diameter, and the presence or absence of septa and nodules, have been useful in identifying lesions with a higher risk of malignant transformation.
 However, these features are less prominent in uncharacteristic or early lesions.
-The multicentric nature of IPMN poses an additional challenge and may lead to recurrence even after surgical resection with negative margins.
-Sauvanet et al[32] reported the limitation of using frozen section in the existence of discontinuous (“skip”) lesions which ranges from 6% to 19% of IPMN in surgical series and can lead to reoperation in up to 8% of cases.
-Direct pancreatoscopy has been shown to be useful in differentiating benign mucin producing tumors of the pancreas from more dysplastic lesions[27].
+The multicentric nature of IPMN poses an additional challenge, and may lead to recurrence even after surgical resection with negative margins.
+Sauvanet et al[32] reported the limitation of using frozen sections by the existence of discontinuous (“skip”) lesions that range from 6-19% of IPMN in surgical series, and can lead to reoperation in up to 8% of cases.
+Direct pancreatoscopy has been shown to be useful in differentiating benign mucin-producing tumors of the pancreas from more dysplastic lesions[27].

-Role of POP visual impression and POP guided biopsy
+Role of POP visual impression and POP-guided biopsy

-In 2000, Yamaguchi et al[27] investigated the efficacy of POP in differentiating between benign and malignant MPTP by comparing findings in 41 patients with surgical pathology and characterized them according to the shape of the intraductal elevations and the color features on the lesions.
-They reported a technical success rate of 73.2%, failure of examination was associated with branch duct type lesions.
-They classified elevated lesions as sessile, semi-pedunculated, villous and vegetative and color markings were reported as white or red (spotty/linear).
-Red color markings were noted only over semi-pedunculated or villous type lesions.
-Correlation of POP findings with surgical pathology indicated that villous and vegetative tumors were observed only in patients with severely atypical adenoma and adenocarcinoma.
-Red color markings were also characteristic of this group with a sensitivity of 87.5%, compared with 16.7% for the group including hyperplasia and mild/moderately atypical adenoma.
+In 2000, Yamaguchi et al[27] investigated the efficacy of POP in differentiating between benign and malignant MPTP by comparing findings in 41 patients with surgical pathology, and characterized them according to the shape of the intraductal elevations and the color features on the lesions.
+They reported a technical success rate of 73.2%, where failure of examination was associated with branched ductal-type lesions.
+They classified elevated lesions as sessile, semi-pedunculated, villous and vegetative, and color markings were reported as white or red (spotty/linear).
+Red color markings were noted only over semi-pedunculated or villous-type lesions.
+The correlation of POP findings with surgical pathology indicated that villous and vegetative tumors were observed only in patients with severely atypical adenoma and adenocarcinoma.
+Red color markings were also characteristic of this group, with a sensitivity of 87.5% compared with 16.7% for the group, including hyperplasia and mild/moderately atypical adenoma.
 In this series, 23% of the patients underwent segmental pancreatic resection with favorable outcomes.
-Pancreatoscopy also helped identify synchronous lesions at different sites, which were missed by other modalities in 3 patients, helping to determine the location of surgical resection.
+Pancreatoscopy also helped identify synchronous lesions at different sites, which were missed by other modalities in three patients, helping to determine the location of surgical resection.